-Sue: I am one half of Travel for Life Now and am based in the New York City area and Singapore.
-I am a native New Yorker, while my wife/life partner, Regina, is from Singapore.
-We see the world in different ways, and that influences where we go and how we write.
-We offer personal reflections on near and faraway places with a humanistic worldview, scattered with little-known tidbits, out-of-the-way places, and historical background.
-Our trips range from popular venues to hidden treasures.
-We try to offer new ways of poking around and about our own backyards, our countries, and our world.
-Through our travels and writing, we like to understand the history and events -- current and not so current -- that have influenced how people see the world.
-We’re not afraid to pay for things to do, but we don’t like to break the bank.
+Sue is one half of Travel for Life Now, based in New York City and Singapore.
+She is a native New Yorker while her spouse Regina is from Singapore.
+They see the world in different ways and that influences where they go and how they write.
+They offer personal reflections on near and far away places with a humanistic world view, scattered with little known tidbits, out-of-the-way places, and historical background.
+Their trips range from popular venues to hidden treasures.
+They try to offer new ways of poking around and about their own back yards, country, and the world.
+Through their travels and writing, they like to understand the history and events–current and not-so-current–that have influenced how people see the world.
+They're not afraid to pay for things to do, but they don’t like to break the bank.

 TA: How many years have you been traveling?
 What got you hooked?

 Sue: My first international trip was to Nicaragua when I was 24 (33 years ago).
 I was part of a gay/lesbian delegation to help build a school and to meet with gay/lesbian and women activists in Nicaragua.
 At that time, that was pretty radical on all accounts.
 We met wonderful people in Nicaragua.
 The lesbians and gay men we met shared stories of anti-gay violence and harassment.
 Many of the people that we met in the countryside, on the other hand, had never met a gay or lesbian person before.
 But we were still able to connect with everyone -- gay or straight -- through our shared commitment to building a better world.
 The ability to create relationships despite differences in culture, politics, and sexual orientation hooked me on travel.
 It is so important to go beyond the official stories reported by the newspapers and politicians.

 TA: Do you specialize in a particular type of travel?